What is chemsex? - is it addictive and what are the risks for physical and mental health?

 Treatment helps gain control and manage substance addictions and addictions to love, sex, and other emotional or behavioural dependencies.

-The Kusnacht Practice is also one of the world's leading and most exclusive rehabilitation clinics that provide state-of-the-art holistic treatment.
-Patients in the unrivalled luxury location of Zurich, Switzerland, enjoy therapeutic, mental, physical, and spiritual healing.
+The Kusnacht Practice is also one of the world's leading and most exclusive rehabilitation clinics that provide state-of-the-art holistic treatment .
+Patients unrivalled luxury location of Zurich, Switzerland, enjoy therapeutic, mental, physical, and spiritual healing.

 Using a variety of psychological therapies, our world-renowned specialists help improve your quality of life and free you from the grip of any substance addictions.
 Chemsex addiction and high-risk sexual behaviours are one of the many conditions you can get treatment for.